 Instead, find people who you want to work with.
 Positive people.
 But be careful if you choose to work with your friends.
 Starting a business with their friends often ends badly.

 4. A Person Who Puts Safety Before Productivity

-If you want your business to succeed you have to put safety before productivity.
-A single mistake is enough to ruin your business or worse, ruin someone’s life.
+If you want your business to succeed, you have to put safety before productivity.
+A single mistake is enough to ruin your business or someone’s life.

 Depending on your type of business, you may need to consult industry experts to determine if you need specialized insurance or special training for your team.

-And remember not all injuries are physical.
+And remember, not all injuries are physical.
 You might consider consulting experts in psychological injury.
-Slip and trips aren’t the only hazards in today’s workplace.
+Slips and trips aren’t the only hazards in today’s workplace.
 Be sure you and your co-founders are on the same page regarding safety and company culture.

 5. Someone Who You Can Truly Trust

 Surround yourself with people you can trust.
 Even if your potential partner brings a skill set, connection, or money to the table, unless you can trust them, your relationship won’t make it in the long run, and neither will your business.